SenseNet/sncom-resources/_docs/snadmin-builtin-steps.md

 ```

 ### CreateEventLog
-- Full name: `vSenseNet.Packaging.Steps.CreateEventLog`
+- Full name: `SenseNet.Packaging.Steps.CreateEventLog`
 - Default property: -
 - Additional properties: `LogName, Machine, Sources`

 System step for creating the provided log and source in Windows Event log.

->There is predefined SnAdmin [tool package](snadmin-tools) that contains this step, you can execute it from the command line.
+>There is predefined SnAdmin [tool package](/docs/snadmin-tools) that contains this step, you can execute it from the command line.

 ```xml
 <CreateEventLog LogName="@logName" Machine="@machine" Sources="@sources" />
 ```
-##x DeleteEventLog
+### DeleteEventLog
-- Full name: `SenseNet.Packaging.Steps.CreateEventLog`
+- Full name: `SenseNet.Packaging.Steps.DeleteEventLog`
 - Default property: -
 - Additional properties: `LogName, Machine, Sources`

 System step for deleting the provided log and source from the Windows Event log.

->There is predefined SnAdmin [tool package](snadmin-tools) that contains this step, you can execute it from the command line.
+>There is predefined SnAdmin [tool package](/docs/snadmin-tools) that contains this step, you can execute it from the command line.

 ```xml
 <DeleteEventLog LogName="@logName" Machine="@machine" Sources="@sources" />